• Skip to primary navigation

 Makes chapati chewier, denser - an interesting twist.
 The color is darker, and the texture is grainier but makes it healthier.

-Perfect for those who dig strong, rustic flavors.
-We’ve got a comprehensive guide on whole wheat flour substitutes if you’re short of options.
+We've got a comprehensive guide on whole wheat flour substitutes if you're short of options, and dairy options include whole milk swaps for richer doughs.

 2 - All-Purpose Flour

-Check out our all-purpose flour substitutes guide for even more options.
+Check out all-purpose flour substitutes guide for even more options, or explore corn flour alternatives for crisp textures.

 This flour keeps things familiar and straightforward in the kitchen, just the way we like it.